casey/user/README.md

 - You may access the internet.

-- Assume a minimal Deiban environment.
+- Assume a minimal Debian environment.

 - Fail gracefully: exit early with a non-zero status and minimal message on error (echo to stderr, then exit 1).